 These lecture notes are designed for an introductory course on programming, using the imperative core of C++, and given to MSc (Computing Science) students at Imperial College London at the very beginning of their course.
-The students attend an intensive series of lectures and laboratory sessions over two weeks, carrying out lab work using the GNU g++ compiler on PCs running a flavour of UNIX.
+The students attend an intensive series of lectures and laboratory sessions, carrying out lab work using the GNU g++ compiler on PCs running a flavour of UNIX.
 Since the course is intended for graduates from disciplines other than Computer Science, very little previous programming experience is assumed.

 All the example programs referred to in the lecture notes and all the example answers to the exercises have been written in ANSI/ISO standard C++, and have been tested using the GNU g++ compiler.

 The books recommended to accompany this course are:

 Walter Savitch, Problem Solving with C++: Global Edition, 10th edition, Pearson Education, January 2018.
 A comprehensive introductory text on programming, C++ and object-oriented programming; the 9th Edition and 8th Edition are also recommended.

 Bjarne Stroustrup, Programming Principles and Practice Using C++ Pearson Education, 2nd Edition, 2014.
 A "classic" reference book on C++ written by the inventor of the language, updated with details of the C++11 and C++14 standards.
 A good investment for those intending to do a considerable amount of C++ programming.